Horses and self isolation

 - It’s up to you.
 Currently there are no rules about this.

-- Most people consider it unwise and irresponsible – why? in case you have an accident.
-No one needs to be taking up time at hospitals right now – they are busy and no one there would thank you either.
-They are struggling to keep going, looking after patients and keeping free of the virus – never mind looking after someone who was out there having fun with their horse.
+- Many people consider it unwise and irresponsible – why? in case you have an accident.
+Although coronavirus issues are slowing no one needs to be taking up time at hospitals right now – and who is going to do your horse?

-- For the same reason, it would be sensible and responsible to wear a hat/helmet when handling your horse right now.
+- For the same reason, it would be sensible and responsible to wear a riding hat when handling your horse right now.